EleutherAI/gpt-neox/README.md

 ## wandb sweeps

 Hyperparameter searches can also be automated using the [wandb sweeps](https://docs.wandb.ai/guides/sweeps).
-This allows for automated seaches of hyperparameters.
+This allows for automated searches of hyperparameters.
 Nested configuration values from `configs/` need to be separated by periods (eg. `optimizer.params.lr`) and underscores must be used instead of dashes.

 ```yml
 program: deepy.py